sebastienrousseau/frontmatter-gen/README.md

 </center>
 <!-- markdownlint-enable MD033 MD041 -->

-## Overview
+## Overview 🚀

-`frontmatter-gen` is a Rust library that provides robust handling of frontmatter in content files.
-It offers a type-safe, efficient solution for extracting, parsing and serialising frontmatter in multiple formats.
-Whether you're building a static site generator, content management system, or any application requiring structured metadata, `frontmatter-gen` delivers the tools you need.
+`frontmatter-gen` is a comprehensive Rust library that provides robust handling of frontmatter in content files.
+It delivers a type-safe, efficient solution for extracting, parsing, and serialising frontmatter in multiple formats.
+Whether you're building a static site generator, content management system, or any application requiring structured metadata, `frontmatter-gen` offers the tools you need.

-### Key Features
+### Key Features 🎯

-- **Zero-Copy Parsing**: Parse YAML, TOML and JSON frontmatter efficiently with zero memory copying
+- **Zero-Copy Parsing**: Parse YAML, TOML, and JSON frontmatter efficiently with zero memory copying
 - **Safe Extraction**: Extract frontmatter using standard delimiters (`---` for YAML, `+++` for TOML) with comprehensive error handling
 - **Type Safety**: Leverage Rust's type system with the `Value` enum for safe frontmatter manipulation
 - **High Performance**: Optimised for speed with minimal allocations and efficient algorithms